 Section 4240—Investments in Treasury Securities or Agency Securities and Unrealized Discount

-For further information on investments in Treasury securities or agency securities and unrealized discount, see I TFM 2-4300.
+For further information on investments in Treasury securities or agency securities and unrealized discount, see TFM Volume I, Part 2, Chapter 4300.

 Section 4245—Closed Accounts